-2 LIST OF KEY CONSENTING ISSUES AND RISKS
+2 WAVE AND TIDAL CURRENT: LIST OF KEY CONSENTING ISSUES AND RISKS

-The 'long list' of key EIA/HRA issues presented in the previous Aquatera report3 for TCE and NERC was used as the basis for this task.
-This was updated based upon the responses to the Calls for Evidence (refer to section 1.5.1).
+The list of consenting issues and risks for wave and tidal current presented in the previous version of the Forward Look was reviewed and updated following analysis of the responses to the Call for Evidence.
 A screening process was then undertaken to identify 'key issues'.
 Within the context of this project and the study objectives, the following criteria were used to identify the key EIA/HRA issues:

-- Project type is the issue relevant to wave projects, tidal stream projects, tidal range or all three?
+- Project type is the issue relevant to wave projects, tidal current projects, or both?
 Issues relevant to all/a number of wave/tidal technology or project types were identified as key issues. - Strategic relevance can and should the issue be addressed at a strategic level?
 Issues that should be addressed at a project/site specific level were not considered as key issues. - Project scale is the issue relevant to demonstration scale or commercial scale projects?
 At this stage, issues relevant to demonstration scale arrays were identified as key issues.
 It was considered that issues likely to be relevant at commercial scale only can be tackled in the longer term and are therefore not priorities in the immediate/near-term.
-However, issues considered to be only relevant at commercial scale that were identified as high priorities by the wave and tidal energy sectors4 and for which strategic research at demonstration scale would inform commercial scale EIA/HRA, were also identified as key issues during this process. - Regulatory issues is the issue a current concern for regulators and advisors that developers are required to address within project EIA/HRA?
+However, issues considered to be only relevant at commercial scale that were identified as high priorities by the wave and tidal energy sectors2 and for which strategic research at demonstration scale would inform commercial scale EIA/HRA, were also identified as key issues during this process. - Regulatory issues is the issue a current concern for regulators and advisors that developers are required to address within project EIA/HRA?
 Issues facing developers due to current regulatory concerns (including identified and perceived risks) that can be addressed through coordinated strategic research were identified as key issues.

-From the longlist of key EIA/HRA issues, a total of 27 issues were identified as 'key strategic consenting issues' currently facing the wave and tidal industries.
+From the longlist of key EIA/HRA issues, a total of 25 issues were identified as 'key strategic consenting issues' currently facing the wave and tidal current industries.
 A summary of each of these issues including which industry they are relevant to is presented in Table 2.1.
-A summary of those issues no longer considered to be 'key strategic consenting issues' are presented in Appendix table B.1.
+A summary of those issues no longer considered to be 'key strategic consenting issues' are presented in Appendix A.